 “Many market reports provide little value for the money.
 This market report by SharpBrains is the precise opposite.
 Its wealth of data and analysis provides very valuable strategic and business development guidance to organizations at the frontier of health and wellness.” – Alexandra Morehouse, VP Brand Management at Kaiser Permanente.

 The Digital Brain Health Market 2012–2020: Web-based, mobile and biometrics-based technology to assess, monitor and enhance cognition and brain functioning

-Published in January 2013, this 211-page market report tracks developments at over fifty public and private companies offering fully automated applications designed to assess, monitor and/ or enhance cognition and brain functioning, and provides important industry data, insights and analysis to help executives, entrepreneurs, technology/ health innovators and policy makers navigate the rapidly growing brain training and cognitive assessments field.
+Published originally in January 2013, and now including a 4-page update dated January 2015, this 211-page market report tracks developments at over fifty public and private companies offering fully automated applications designed to assess, monitor and/ or enhance cognition and brain functioning, and provides important industry data, insights and analysis to help executives, entrepreneurs, technology/ health innovators and policy makers navigate the rapidly growing brain training and cognitive assessments field.
 The report discusses the technology and market opportunities arising from growing neuroscience findings on behavioral health, healthy aging, peak performance, and a number of disorders such as attention deficits, dyslexia, stroke and traumatic brain injury, schizophrenia, mild cognitive impairment, and Alzheimer’s disease.
 The report also provides information and frameworks to help institutions make informed investment, partnering and purchase decisions.

 The report includes:

 - Survey: The complete results of an exclusive SharpBrains market survey with 3,000+ respondents

 - Vendor analysis: A proprietary Market & Research Momentum methodology to objectively analyze 47 technology vendors, combined with 53 in-depth company profiles